Understanding CSV files. What is a CVS file. How to work with CSV files for Machine Learning and Analytics projects.

 Human vs. Machine

 For example, consider a situation where revenue and spending data as CSV files are consolidated weekly from 5 countries with ten cities each.
 If p represents the probability of human error in each of the source files and P the probability of obtaining a faulty Annual Report aggregating the weekly ones, then P equals 1-(1-p)(5*10*52).
-In other words, if you tolerate 1% error at the weekly-city level, you’d have to live with 99,999999999% chances of error in the yearly report (which is 11700 times the odds of winning the big lottery prize in France!
-Even if you tolerate just 0,1% human error at the lowest level, you get 8% chance of a wrong yearly report.
+In other words, if you tolerate 1% error at the weekly-city level, you’d have to live with 99,999999999% (is that enough 9?) chances of error in the yearly report (which is 11700 times the odds of winning the big lottery prize in France!
+Even if you tolerate just 0,1% human error at the lowest level, you get an 8% chance of a false yearly report.

 As much as humanism is a motivation for many of us, we are not perfect machines.
-The engineers’ normal reaction to lower the risk of error would be to introduce redundancies and decrease p by having someone else check the work of the first person.
-That’s a good approach as it reduces p down to p2 which turns 1% into 0,01%.
-The other approach is to determine a set of formulas that detect errors and create automated mechanisms for implementing them.
-In fact, well trained accountants usually build into spreadsheets, formulas that generate indicators of possible errors and the accounting practice of « Balancing the Books » which consists of checking that all revenues and spendings are accounted for by computing the difference between the two, is an ultimate example of such number checking.
+The engineers’ normal reaction to lower the risk of error would be to introduce redundancies and decrease p by having someone else check the first person’s work.
+That’s a good approach as it reduces p down to p2, turning 1% into 0,01%.
+The other method is to determine a set of formulas that detect errors and create automated mechanisms for implementing them.
+Well-trained accountants usually build procedures that generate indicators of possible mistakes into spreadsheets.
+The accounting practice of « Balancing the Books, » which checks that all revenues and spending are accounted for by computing the difference between the two, is an ultimate example of such number checking.

-Platforms such as ForePaaS are well equipped to be part of hybrid data processing pipes where humans are required to upload .csv files through a dedicated interface (Drop Zones) and python scripts implement checks at different levels.
-For one of our large customers who requires that files are uploaded by a large number of third-party subcontractors, we implemented a set of rules that work both at the « structural » and « semantic » levels.
+Platforms such as ForePaaS are well equipped to be part of hybrid data processing pipes where humans must upload .csv files through a dedicated interface (Drop Zones), and python scripts implement checks at different levels.
+For one of our large customers who requires that many third-party subcontractors upload files, we implemented a set of rules that work both at the « structural » and « semantic » levels.
 These work with well with CSV files.

-A structural rule will check things such as the existence of a value and its data type within the file and would be primarily geared towards avoiding clerical typing or manipulation errors.
-A file would be rejected or quarantined if a variable is missing or not properly formed and an error message would be displayed immediately for correction.
+A structural rule will check the existence of a value and its data type within the CSV files.
+It would be primarily geared towards avoiding clerical typing or manipulation errors.
+A file would be rejected or quarantined if a variable is missing or not properly formed, and an error message would be displayed immediately for correction.

-The semantics rule will apply logic to the content of the files in order to accept or reject them.
-For example, a “Degree of Completion” indictor is expected only go up towards 100% and any decrease from one week to the next would prompt and error requiring a correction or stronger justification.
+The semantics rule will apply logic to the files’ content to accept or reject them.
+For example, a “Degree of Completion” indictor is expected to only go up towards 100%, and any decrease from one week to the next would prompt an error requiring a correction or more substantial justification.

-A third level of validation can occur by comparing it to an “expected value”.
-A predictive model can estimate what would be a normal value based on historical data and other sources such as the weather or public holidays.
-Any deviation of a certain magnitude from this nominal value would in turns generate an alert to prompt a confirmation of the data quality before it is injected in the production pipe.
+The third level of validation can occur by comparing it to an “expected value.”
+A predictive model can estimate an average value based on historical data in CSV files format and other sources such as the weather or public holidays.
+Any deviation of a certain magnitude from this nominal value would, in turn, generate an alert to prompt confirmation of the data quality before it is injected into the production pipe.